RELEVANT CHAPTERS

 Separate guidance for Personal Health Budgets is in force and is laid out in the document: “Guidance on Direct Payments for Healthcare –understanding the regulations” updated 5 December 2022.

-The Council and the ICB will co-operate on PHB and Direct Payments in order to ensure that people’s experience of Health and Social Care services is not subject to unnecessary delays and bureaucratic barriers.
+The Council and the ICB will co-operate on PHB and direct payments in order to ensure that people’s experience of Health and Social Care services is not subject to unnecessary delays and bureaucratic barriers.